NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/use-cases/rdp.md

 4. Select **Save hostname**.

-5. (Recommended) Add a [self-hosted application](/cloudflare-one/applications/configure-apps/self-hosted-apps/) to Cloudflare Access in order to manage access to your server.
+5. (Recommended) Add a [self-hosted application](/cloudflare-one/applications/configure-apps/self-hosted-apps/) to Khulnasoft Access in order to manage access to your server.

 ### 2. Connect as a user